 Agent observers that experience and learns from it

 Agent decreases probability to take a random action

 At the beginning, the agent is exploring the environment and it mostly takes random actions.
 From experience, it concludes which actions are good in different situations in that environment.

-As the agent learns more, it takes less random actions and starts to take actions which are going to maximize reward.
+As the agent learns more, it takes less random actions and starts to take actions that are going to maximize the reward.
 The function which makes a decision to take action takes into account future rewards.
-Observing only current state and immediate reward doesn’t necessarily lead to the best result.
+Observing only the current state and immediate reward doesn’t necessarily lead to the best result.

 More curious readers can find details about different techniques and mathematical background in a great RL course by David Silver.

 In our case, the environment is a cryptocurrency exchange, while an agent has to make decisions to buy, sell or take no action in each time step.
 To make the environment more compliant with Markov property, which is a requirement for RL algorithms to achieve good results, input into the agent are a series of latest prices and momentum indicators.
 An agent internally uses deep neural network to learn to take actions in order to maximize return based on observations from an environment.

 The policy gradient agent has been trained for 5 million episodes.
 By using a model of an environment with fees and short time steps, the agent has often learnt a strategy where it doesn’t trade.
 If you take a look at price change every 15 minutes, you will realize that change is rarely higher than 0,3%.
 Strategy not to trade makes the most sense in that case because you are not spending money on fees.

 Depending on the interval which was used for training, the agent learnt to buy and hold strategy or not to buy at all.